driessenslucas/researchproject/Thesis.md

 <!-- \label{fig:topdowncamerafov} reference this image -->

-#### environment design
+#### alternative environment design

-As I mentioned before, A more complex environment could have helped a lot.
-Now this doesnt mean using a different library or software, but rather just a more complex maze.
-This would have made the agent have to learn more and give it the opportunity to have more flexibility in its movements.
+Note: this in my opinion is not entirely necessary, but it would be an alternative to existing environment design.
+I believe that with the previous suggestions, the current environment would be sufficient.

-You would need to adjust the agent to allow for diagonal movements, but this could be a lot of fun to implement.
+As I mentioned before, A more complex environment could help, now this doesnt mean using a different library or software, but rather just a more complex action space or just a bigger maze.
+This would give the agent the opportunity to have more flexibility in its movements.

-Python code to get you started can be found here in the Appendix: `listing: largermaze`:\ref{lst:largermaze}.
+You would potentionally need to adjust the agent to allow for diagonal movements, and adjust the training parameters to allow for longer training times and more exploration, adjust the termination conditions should also allow for more steps to be made.

 **Alternative maze layout:**